vEnhance/1802/src/triple.typ

 - Over a rectangular prism,
   we still integrate $int_(x = a_1)^(b_1) int_(y = a_2)^(b_2) int_(z = a_3)^(b_3) f(x,y,z) dif z dif y dif x$
   one variable at a time.
-- You can use $dif V := dif x dif y dif z$ as a shorthand if you want, but I won't do so.
+- You can use $ dif V := dif x dif y dif z $ as a shorthand if you want;
+  this is the last row of @table-shorthand.
 - Instead of $x y$ integration we have $x y z$-integration.
   Whereas for double integrations you had two choices ($x$ outer and $y$ inner vs. $y$ outer and $x$ inner), now you have $3! = 6$ choices for the order to do things in: